 Radioactive tracers are made up of carrier molecules that are bonded tightly to a radioactive atom.
 These carrier molecules vary greatly depending on the purpose of the scan.
 Some tracers employ molecules that interact with a specific protein or sugar in the body and can even employ the patient's own cells.
-For example, in cases where doctors need to know the exact source of intestinal bleeding, they may radiolabel (add radioactive atoms) to a sample of red blood cells taken from the patient.
-They then reinject the blood and use a SPECT scan to follow the path of the blood in the patient.
+For example, in cases where doctors need to know the exact source of intestinal bleeding they may radiolabel (add radioactive atoms) to a sample of red blood cells taken from the patient and then use a SPECT scan to follow the path of the blood after it has been reinjected into the patient.
 Any accumulation of radioactivity in the intestines informs doctors of where the problem lies.

-Researchers demonstrate that combined PET/CT (right) of a mouse provides a more complete view of the spine than CT (left) or PET (middle) alone.
+The combined PET/CT image (right) can give doctors a more complete idea of what is going on inside the body than the CT (left) or PET (middle) can give alone.

-For most diagnostic studies in nuclear medicine, the radioactive tracer is administered to a patient by intravenous injection.

-However, a radioactive tracer may also be administered by inhalation, by oral ingestion, or by direct injection into an organ.
+For most diagnostic studies in nuclear medicine, the radioactive tracer is administered to a patient by intravenous injection, but a radioactive tracer may also be administered by inhalation, by oral ingestion, or by direct injection into an organ.
 The mode of tracer administration will depend on the disease process that is to be studied.

 Approved tracers are called radiopharmaceuticals since they must meet FDA's exacting standards for safety and appropriate performance for the approved clinical use.
-The nuclear medicine physician will select the tracer that will provide the most specific and reliable information for a patient's particular problem.
+The Nuclear Medicine Physician will select the tracer that will provide the most specific and reliable information for a patient's particular problem.
 The tracer that is used determines whether the patient receives a SPECT or PET scan.